U.S. Senator Moran talks about next stimulus plan with KSN

 “It is a difficult circumstance.
 There is not a lot of common ground at the moment,” said Senator Moran.

-Moran told KSN that DC lawmakers were able to overcome issues in earlier stimulus packages.
-But on this round the Senate Republicans are pushing a one trillion dollar plan while Democrats want a three trillion dollar stimulus plan.
+Moran told KSN News that DC lawmakers were able to overcome issues in earlier stimulus packages.
+But on this round the Senate Republicans are pushing a one trillion dollar plan while Democrats want a $3 trillion stimulus plan.

 We asked if they can find middle ground anytime soon.